khamilion/Seminar-in-Advanced-SD/README.md

       - import requests for HTTP requets
       - Web scrape with Beautiful soup package,
-      - Save the data to the olympics table with SQLite
+      - Save the data to the 'olympics' table within the SQLite database

 The main.py file webscrapes olympicdatabase.com and saves the information in a nested dictionary.